Immiscible two-phase flow in porous media: a statistical mechanics approach: Phase diagrams

 Going further down in capillary number past the glassy flow state, the system freezes, identifying phase Ia.
 This is presumably a kinetic arrest \cite{foffi2000kinetic} and not a phase transition in the ordinary sense.
 Its position will depend on the observation time of the system.
-Likewise, the transition between the power law regime (\ref{eq6}) and the linear regime at high capillary numbers is also in the same way presumably not a phase transition in the ordinary sense.
+Likewise, the transition between the power law regime (\ref{eq6}) and the linear regime at high capillary numbers, i.e., where II $\rightarrow$ III in Figure \ref{fig2}, is also in the same way presumably not a phase transition in the ordinary sense.
 Roy et al.\ \cite{roy2024effective} have shown that the transition creeps towards the glassy transition when the system size increases.

 Hence, only the glassy flow transition is a ``proper" phase transition --- or more precisely, a critical line as defined in thermodynamics.

 The glassy state then explains the hysteresis and the large fluctuations seen in phase Ib.
 The origin of the hysteretic behavior has been a theme for discussion in porous media research, with the presence of first-order transitions or missing variables being alternative explanations, see \cite{berg2026from}.